saaamar/abtest-framework/presentation_slides.md

+> Purpose: Presentation slides and script for demonstrating the A/B testing framework
+> Generated: Manually authored, maintained under version control.

 # Slide 0 – What is A/B Testing (in One Minute)

 - Compare two or more variants (A, B, …) on live traffic